RAF Dalton, Yorkshire.

 The

-blue line the enlarged peri track.
+blue line the enlarged perimeter track.

-The redline the perimeter of the steel factory.
+The red line the perimeter of the steel factory.

 It used to have :